The N/uu language

 |

-N/uu language documentationSince the late 1990s, scholars from Germany (Tom Güldemann, Alena Witzlack, Martina Ernszt, Sven Siegmund, Mats Exter), Namibia (Levi Namaseb) and the US (Bonny Sands, Amanda Miller, Chris Collins, Johanna Brugman) have been documenting and analysing the N/uu language.
+Since the late 1990s, scholars from Germany (Martina Ernszt, Mats Exter, Tom Güldemann, Sven Siegmund, Alena Witzlack), Namibia (Levi Namaseb) and the US (Johanna Brugman, Chris Collins, Amanda Miller, Bonny Sands) have been documenting and analysing the N/uu language.
 They established the sound inventory, published a grammar and also suggested orthographies.
-This research formed the basis for the CALDi project on the development of N/uu educational materials.
+This research formed the basis for the CALDi project on the development of N/uu educational materials carried out by Sheena Shah and Matthias Brenzinger.
+One of the most important sources on the ǂKhomani community is the open access Hugh Brody archive at UCT Libraries Special Collections, which was launched in 2016.
+This archive contains a wealth of audio, visual and textual material of N/uu. |

 N/uu language teaching efforts

-Approximately 25-40 children from the neighbourhood are taught N/uu words, phrases and songs three times a week for roughly two hours per day.
+Approximately 25-40 children from the neighbourhood are taught N/uu words, phrases and songs three times a week for two hours per day.

-Approximately 25-40 children from the neighbourhood are taught N/uu words, phrases and songs three times a week for roughly two hours per day.
+Approximately 25-40 children from the neighbourhood are taught N/uu words, phrases and songs three times a week for two hours per day.

 The N/uu language project at CALDi, UCT

 In 2013, when I joined the Centre for African Language Diversity (CALDi) at the University of Cape Town, I took over the N/uu language project.
-Together with Matthias Brenzinger, the Director of CALDi, we worked with the community for the following three years.
+Together with Matthias Brenzinger, the then Director of CALDi, we worked with the community for the following three years.
 In consultation with the community members, we discussed the N/uu orthography, the development of alphabet charts and language posters, as well as the production of a N/uu reader.

-Establishment of a practical orthographyWe discussed the previously suggested N/uu orthographies with the community members, who then decided on their preferred writing options for N/uu.
+We discussed the previously suggested N/uu orthographies with the community members, who then decided on their preferred writing options for N/uu.
 Practical orthographies are established and owned by the communities and the role of linguists is to facilitate the orthography development process and provide information to the community to allow them to make informed decisions.
 The practical orthography was launched at a workshop in Upington on March 24, 2014.
+For more details on the orthography, see our paper "Writing for speaking: The N/uu orthography" and for information on the importance of writing threatened languages, see our paper "Writing our language". |

 Development of alphabet charts and language posters